kislerdm/terraform-provider-neon/docs/resources/project.md

 Note that the feature is available to the Neon Scale plans only.
 Details: https://neon.tech/docs/manage/projects#configure-ip-allow
 - `allowed_ips_protected_branches_only` (String) Set to 'yes' to activate, 'no' to deactivate explicitly, and omit to keep the default value.
 Apply the allow-list to the protected branches only.
 Note that the feature is available to the Neon Scale plans only.
+- `block_public_connections` (String) Set to 'yes' to activate, 'no' to deactivate explicitly, and omit to keep the default value.
+Block public connections to the project's endpoints.
+Note that the feature is available to the Neon Scale plans only.
 - `branch` (Block List, Max: 1) (see [below for nested schema](#nestedblock--branch))
 - `compute_provisioner` (String) Provisioner The Neon compute provisioner.